Community Infrastructure Levy: Neighbourhood Portion

 Examples of eligible projects:

-- Environmental improvements e.g. landscaping, open space improvements
+- Environmental improvements such as, landscaping, open space improvements

 - Public art